Our Early Years Curriculum

 The Foundation Subjects

-We follow the National Curriculum requirements for Art, Computing, Design Technology, Geography, History, Music and Physical Education.
+We follow the National Curriculum requirements for Art and Design, Computing, Design Technology, Geography, History, Music and Physical Education.

 Our teachers have created a Topic Framework which seeks to provide a broad and balanced curriculum, draws links between areas of learning and includes an exciting range of challenging tasks designed to help children think independently and work creatively.